20 Queen Square

 Peddie died on 14 January 1968 in Kilsyth, Dunbartonshire .

 Hutchesontown Parish Church was situated on Old Rutherglen Road at Florence Street.
 It opened in 1900 replacing the previous church which had fallen victim to the widening of the railway bridge into St Enoch Station.
-It closed in 1967, and was subsequently demolished, but not before being captured on film by Streepadair.
+It closed in 1967, and was subsequently demolished, but not before being captured on film by Streapadair.
 More details are available on Gerry Blaikie’s website .

 View of Hutcheson Parish Church